Pumpkin Mug Cake

 While this healthy pumpkin mug cake is mighty enjoyable as is, here are a few topping suggestions:

-• Ice cream or frozen yogurt: Top this cake with a scoop of vanilla ice cream (or your favorite flavor) for a classic combo.
+• Ice cream or frozen yogurt: A scoop of vanilla ice cream (or your favorite flavor) adds creamy richness.

 • Whipped Cream: Regular or dairy free whipped topping is light, yet decadent.